Putna (Siret)

 The Putna is a right tributary of the river Siret in Vrancea County in Romania, in the historical region of Moldavia.
 It discharges into the Siret in Călienii Noi, near Vulturu.

 Hydrography

-The river basin of the Putna has a total surface of 2480 km2; 31% of this surface is located in the mountain area, draining the eastern flank of the Vrancea Mountains.
+The Putna's basin has a total surface of 2480 km2; 31% of this surface is located in the mountain area, draining the eastern flank of the Vrancea Mountains.

 The total length of the Putna from its source to its confluence with the Siret is 153 km.

 Tributaries

 The following rivers are tributaries to the river Putna (from source to mouth):